A Cisco router’s architecture can be categorized into three operational planes:

 secret Specify the secret for the user

-user-maxlinks Limit the user's number of inbound links
+user-maxlinks Limit the user's number of inbound

 view Set view name